 Motor cycle helmet locks are one accessory that you can make yourself with some simple equipment and a little know how.
 The helmet can be one of the most expensive and inconvenient pieces of equipment that you have to carry on your bike.
-Even doing something as simple as stopping at a restaurant while out on the open rode can become a little logistically complicated when dealing with where to leave your helmet while you are trying to eat.
+Even doing something as simple as stopping at a restaurant while out on the open road can become a little logistically complicated when dealing with where to leave your helmet while you are trying to eat.
 Carrying it in and finding it its own chair at the table is one option, or you could make your own helmet lock and leave it outside with your bike.
 For this easy modification, you must have a locking bike seat.

 Step 1 - Bolt in Your L Bracket